gustavnavar/Grid.Blazor/README.md

 GridBlazor is a Blazor component that shows data in a grid.
 It requires a back-end component that performs paging, sorting, filtering and others.

 This back-end component can be one of the following:
-- GridCore (v.5.0.0 or later), supporting ASP.Net Core 3.1 and ASP.Net 5.0 and ASP.Net 6.0.
+- GridCore (v.5.0.0 or later), supporting ASP.Net Core 3.1, ASP.Net 5.0, ASP.Net 6.0 and ASP.Net 7.0.
 GridMvcCore, that it is a fork from https://gridmvc.codeplex.com/, was working for earlier versions.
-But GridMvcCore is only required for ASP.NET MVC projects now.
+But GridMvcCore is only required for Blazor WASM (REST) and ASP.NET MVC projects now.
 - an OData back-end.
 All samples are based on Microsoft.AspNetCore.OData library, but it can be any other OData provider.

-It supports .NET Core 3.1 and 5.0 and 6.0, and Blazor WebAssembly 3.2.0 and 5.0 and 6.0
+It supports .NET Core 3.1 and 5.0, 6.0 and 7.0, and Blazor WebAssembly 3.2.0, 5.0, 6.0 and 7.0

 ## Demo
 - Blazor server-side: http://gridblazor.azurewebsites.net
-- Blazor WASM with GridCore back-end (REST API): http://gridblazorwasm.azurewebsites.net
+- Blazor WASM with GridMvcCore back-end (REST API): http://gridblazorwasm.azurewebsites.net
 - Blazor WASM with GridCore back-end (gRPC): http://gridblazorgrpc.azurewebsites.net
 - Blazor WASM with OData back-end: http://gridblazorodata.azurewebsites.net
 - Blazor WASM with data local in the client: http://gridblazorlocal.azurewebsites.net